 Then it was just a matter of him grabbing a few things and hopping on the bus.

 The sound of a car door shutting brings me out of my reverie, if reverie it is, and I blink at my surroundings.
 I’m standing at the side of the road with the barbed wire of the fence clenched in my fists, a small, cheap two-door parked about twenty feet away.
-It’s a small wonder I hadn’t heard it before, nor even noticed the headlights.
+It’s a small wonder I hadn’t heard it before, nor even noticed the headlights casting my shadow before me.
 There’s a dull pain in my hands.
 A far away pain.
 A someone-else pain.

-Once the driver walking towards me resolves from a blurry black cutout against their headlights to the features of one of my students — a solidly built mountain lion, the one who had called after me in class — I relax my grip on the fence.
+Once the driver walking towards me resolves from a blurry black cutout against their headlights to the features of one of my students—a solidly built mountain lion, glasses, feminine features on a masculine face; the one who had called after me in class—I relax my grip on the fence.
 Without saying a word, the puma leads me over to the passenger door of the car and makes me sit in the seat.
 They tear strips from a towel in the back seat to wrap my bleeding pads.

 My paws.
-My paws covered in lacerations and punctures from the barbed wire.
+My paws covered in lacerations and punctures from the barbed-wire fencing.
 They are not my paws.
 They are someone else’s.
 They are somewhere else.

 With my student’s help, I use one of the strips to wipe the tears and snot from my face.
-The mountain lion shuts the door, pads back around the car, and turns the car around on the narrow county road.
+The mountain lion shuts the door, pads back around the car, and turns it around on the narrow county road.

-Both of us get out of the car, and the mountain lion gives me a hug before I go inside.
+Both of us get out of the car.
+They ask if I need help inside, if I need an ambulance.
+I shake my head, and the mountain lion gives me a hug.

 It isn’t a guy hug, isn’t that chaste, dry form of affection I’ve never been able to understand, though it’s far from any embrace I’d shared with Peter.
-There’s more support, more emotion, more understanding in that hug than in any of the many words spoken to me over the past week, and I have to try my hardest to make it back inside before bursting into tears once more, watching the blurred shape of the car pull slowly away.
+There’s more support, more emotion, more understanding in that hug than in any of the many words I’ve been capable of hearing over the past week, month, year, lifetime, and I have to try my hardest to make it back inside before bursting into tears once more.

 Who, if I cried out, would hear me among the ranks of angels?